Endowus April 2025 Performance Review

 Endowus Income Portfolios

-• Actual payouts have remained stable despite the fluctuation of prices across the three portfolios.
-Volatility in price returns will result in mark-to-market changes (decrease or increase) in the portfolio value, but will not impact the actual coupon payments or dividend payouts from the underlying funds.
+• Actual payouts have remained stable despite the fluctuation of prices across the three Portfolios.
+Volatility in price returns will result in mark-to-market changes (decrease or increase) in the Portfolio value, but will not impact the actual coupon payments or dividend payouts from the underlying funds.

-• Yields in the fixed income market have risen meaningfully following the increase in global interest rates, creating a higher yield environment for income-seeking investors.
+• Yields in the fixed-income market have risen meaningfully following the increase in global interest rates, creating a higher-yield environment for income-seeking investors.

-• The changing interest rate environment has resulted in a divergence between the respective payout yields of Stable Income and Higher Income.
-This divergence is a reflection of the enhanced ability of investment grade flexible income funds to generate income in the current environment of elevated interest rates, compared to high yield and equity funds.
-These dynamics were pivotal in the Recommended Portfolio Change in November 2023, where we improved the credit quality of all three portfolios while maintaining the target payout levels.
-As we continue to monitor these evolving market conditions, it's crucial to acknowledge that the Higher Income Portfolio is strategically crafted to yield a higher total return than the Stable Income Portfolio over the long term.
+• These dynamics were pivotal in the Recommended Portfolio Change in November 2023, where we improved the credit quality of all three Portfolios while maintaining the target payout levels.
+As we continue to monitor these evolving market conditions, it's crucial to remember that the Higher Income Portfolio is strategically crafted to yield a higher total return than the Stable Income Portfolio over the long term

 Endowus Cash Smart Portfolios